benjaminniess/yam-bot/README.md

 ### Build your own YAM BOT

-If you want to build your own YAM BOT you just need to copy the `bots/HelloBot` dir whereever you want, and tweak the `decideWhatsnext` function.
+If you want to build your own YAM BOT you just need to copy the `bots/HelloBot` dir wherever you want, and tweak the `decideWhatsnext` function.
+This function needs to return either an array with the dices you want to save for the next throws (ex. `[ 3, 3 ]` or the key of the option you want to save (ex. `lg-straight`) )

-You'll always have access to :
+In your extented class, yYou'll always have access to :

 `this.getAvailableOptions()` : The options you haven't used yet